BigMax24/BigscreenCreatorClub/README.md

 ![image](https://github.com/BigMax24/BigscreenCreatorClub/assets/167658931/8bf3f2fb-1025-4d46-a04f-08e332fd8ce1)

+> [!TIP]
+> We recommend creating a new project for each environment you plan to build.
+This will help you avoid mistakes and avoid exporting unnecessary assets that will contribute to the asset size limit.

 ## 2) Project Preparation
 In the created project from _section 1_, you will start in a _SampleScene_.
 In the _Project_ window, right click the _Scenes_ folder and delete it.